“Is there a difference between cybersecurity and information security?”

 What is Cybersecurity?

-Over the last decade, we’ve seen a fusion between cybersecurity and information security, as these previously siloed positions have come together.
-The challenge is, most teams don’t have an information security professional on staff—so the responsibilities of a cybersecurity professional have expanded dramatically.
-Cybersecurity professionals traditionally understand the technology, firewalls, and intrusion protection systems needed, but weren’t necessarily brought up in the data evaluation business.
+The challenge is that most teams don’t have an information security professional on staff—so the responsibilities of a cybersecurity professional have expanded dramatically.
+Cybersecurity professionals traditionally understand the technology, firewalls, and cyber intrusion protection systems needed, but weren’t necessarily brought up in the data evaluation business.

 As this subject becomes increasingly important for businesses, the role of cybersecurity risk management experts is evolving so they can properly protect data.
 Business partners and investors are increasingly aware of the importance of this topic, and companies are asked regularly about their effectiveness in securing data and managing both physical and cyber risk.